is the symbiotic cultivation of plants and aquatic animals in a

 harvestable size, about 1.5 pounds.

 is essential for flower development in crops - tomatoes, peppers, and

-cucumbers - which means that production for these kinds of crops is very low in
+cucumbers - which means that production for these kinds of crops is

-system.
+pots in our system.
 Still have doubts?
-Come by the farm and try one of our tomatoes grown in our
+Come by the farm and try one of our tomatoes

 Interested in learning more?
 Come to Milwaukee and learn how to build your own system at a Growing Power's workshop.